Make it happen part 4

 Most diets fail to work because changing eating habits is not easy – especially when you’re not that invested in the process and if it’s not really important to you.

-The entrance could act as an anchor or reminder to leave any non-sport related issues at the gates when going into training and then collect them on the way out – this could help getting into training mode every day and leaving potential baggage at the door.
+The entrance could act as an anchor or reminder to leave any non-sport related issues at the gates when going into training and then collect them on the way out – this could help to get into training mode every day and leaving potential baggage at the door.

 A similar approach could be used in business, by committing to leave issues at reception, doing your best at work and collecting the issues on your way out!